The best games on PC from Indian creators

 Owning a PC solely focused on gaming is still a dream for many in India, the availability of affordable internet has helped in increasing awareness around online gaming.
 As per estimates, the gaming industry in India is likely to generate a revenue of Rs.
 11,900 crores (around $1.6m/£1.2m/AU$2.2m) by 2023 and several brands have started to consider India a potential market.

 While India has always been a hub of talented developers, designers and coders, game development has not been the most favoured idea.
-However, in the last few years there have been a few studios braving challenges and have released their games.
+However, in the last few years, there are a few studios that have braved these challenges and have released their games.
 To support these brave pioneers, we’ve created a list of a few of the best Indian PC games right in time for the PC gaming week here on TechRadar.

 1. Gamedev Beatdown